-The work must be original and accurately reflect the physical characteristics, behavior and habitat of our Rocky Mountain Greater Sandhill Cranes.
-CCCC will accept only one entry per student.
+The work has to be original and accurately reflect the physical characteristics, behavior, and habitat of our Greater Sandhill Cranes.
+Judging is done by a panel of experts in each category.